 What you have to consider is whether you’ve both actually outgrown the relationship or you’re looking for an easy way out of putting in the work necessary to fix the issue.

-One of the things that have helped me to make better decisions and avoid living a life of regret is following my gut.
+One of the things that has helped me make better decisions and avoid living a life of regret is following my gut.

 I do what feels right in my soul.
 When I know that I’ve exhausted every means necessary to fix something and it still remains broken, I can walk away from it without regret or uncertainty.